 West Portsmouth is a very small town located in the state of Ohio.
 With a population of 3,041 people and two constituent neighborhoods, West Portsmouth is the 352nd largest community in Ohio.

-West Portsmouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, West Portsmouth is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in West Portsmouth who work in office and administrative support (17.25%), sales jobs (9.48%), and law enforcement and fire fighting (9.05%).
+Unlike some towns, West Portsmouth isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in West Portsmouth are a mix of both white- and blue-collar jobs.
+Overall, West Portsmouth is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in West Portsmouth who work in office and administrative support (15.73%), sales jobs (10.28%), and management occupations (8.67%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, West Portsmouth is worth considering.

-West Portsmouth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, West Portsmouth does not have a public transit system used by locals to get to and from work.

-The per capita income in West Portsmouth in 2010 was $18,117, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $72,468 for a family of four.
+The per capita income in West Portsmouth in 2010 was $17,189, which is low income relative to Ohio and the nation.
+This equates to an annual income of $68,756 for a family of four.
 However, West Portsmouth contains both very wealthy and poor people as well.

 The people who call West Portsmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Portsmouth residents report their race to be White, followed by Native American.
-Important ancestries of people in West Portsmouth include Irish, English, French , and Dutch.
+Important ancestries of people in West Portsmouth include Irish, English, Italian, and French .

 The most common language spoken in West Portsmouth is English.
 Other important languages spoken here include Spanish and African languages.